Ipgen: Generate IP Blocks From IP Templates

 • Template and use an instance-specific name at least the top-level FuseSoC core.

-• If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a provides: lowrisc:ip_interfaces:<name> line to the core file to allow other cores to refer to it without knowing the actual core name.
+• If a FuseSoC core with an instance-specific name exposes a well-defined public interface (see below), add a virtual: lowrisc:ip_interfaces:<name> line to the core file to allow non-instance-specific cores to refer to it without knowing the actual core name.

 Templating core files to uphold the “same name, same interface” principle